By: Innovation Management

 In tough economic times, companies need to demonstrate the value of their innovation programs.
 Many innovation leaders are pressured to deliver benefits now, whilst long-term success depends on managing a strong portfolio of strategic innovations and potential breakthroughs.
 In this IM Channel One Expert Panel Discussion hosted by HYPE Innovation, global innovation leaders talk about how they’ve found a “sweet spot” between strategic and tactical innovation through a smart mix of structure, programs, and tools.

-Topic focus: How to balance your innovation portfolio – how do you direct or guide the activity of your people to ensure you receive the right “mix” of strategic vs. tactical ideas and what is the feedback loop to the C-suite?
+Learn how to balance your innovation portfolio, how to direct or guide the activity of your people to ensure you receive the right “mix” of strategic vs. tactical ideas and what is the feedback loop to the C-suite.
+Managing high-impact innovation depends on many moving parts:

 About the Moderator and Experts